Finture/Flowee-BPMS-Docs/content/user-guide/runtime-container-integration/tomcat.md

 **Note**: You can choose different resource link names for the Process Engine Service and Process Application Service.
 The resource link name has to match the value inside the `<res-ref-name>`-element inside the corresponding `<resource-ref>`-element in `WEB-INF/web.xml`.
 We propose the name `ProcessEngineService` for the Process Engine Service and `ProcessApplicationService` for the Process Application Service.

-To do a lookup for a Camunda 7 Service you have to use the resource link name to get the linked global resource.
+To do a lookup for a Flowee BPMS Service you have to use the resource link name to get the linked global resource.
 For example:

 * Process Engine Service: `java:comp/env/ProcessEngineService`
 * Process Application Service: `java:comp/env/ProcessApplicationService`

-If you have declared other resource link names than we proposed, you have to use `java:comp/env/$YOUR_RESOURCE_LINK_NAME` to do a lookup to get the corresponding Camunda 7 Service.
+If you have declared other resource link names than we proposed, you have to use `java:comp/env/$YOUR_RESOURCE_LINK_NAME` to do a lookup to get the corresponding Flowee BPMS Service.

 # Job Executor Configuration

 ## Tomcat Default Job Executor

-Camunda 7 on Apache Tomcat 10.x uses the default job executor.
+Flowee BPMS on Apache Tomcat 10.x uses the default job executor.
 The default [job executor]({{< ref "/user-guide/process-engine/the-job-executor.md" >}}) uses a ThreadPoolExecutor which manages a thread pool and a job queue.

 The core pool size, queue size, maximum pool size and keep-alive-time can be configured in the `bpm-platform.xml`.